Lawless Darkness: Artwork and packaging

 The artwork for the album was handled by Zbigniew M. Bielak.
 Danielsson explained that working with him made things much easier as it helped them realise their ideas.
 He said that "We sent him long letters and talked a lot on the phone describing in detail the symbolism and idea behind every song.
 Meticulous descriptions of symbols, myth, ancient lore, magical work, everything that we needed to have woven into the artwork.
 He was surprisingly understanding of our cause and goals."
 Within the booklet, each song has original artwork by Bielak.

 1,000 copies of a collector's edition of the album were available on the album's release.
-This boxset contained the digipak version of 'Lawless Darkness', which includes the 'Chains of Death' Death SS cover.
+This boxset contained the digipak version of Lawless Darkness, which includes the Death SS cover 'Chains of Death'.
 The box also contains a Watain symbol pendant with chain, a black candle in wrapping, a full colour flag and 10 tarot cards in a pocket, which have been specially designed (one for each song) by Erik Danielsson.
 This was packed in a solid beech box with real leather and a Watain logo imprint on the lid.
 Invisible Oranges named it as one of the best metal album covers of 2010.
 Watain wanted listeners to have a "special" and "ritualistic" listening experience.